rhafer/opencloud/docs/services/general-info/new-service-checklist.md

 - [ ] Create proper description strings for envvars - see other services for examples, especially when it comes to multiple values.
 This must include:
   - base description, set of available values, description of each value.
 - [ ] When suggested commits are created for text changes, and you agree, collect them to a batch and commit them.
 Do not forget to rebase locally to avoid overwriting the changes made.
-- [ ] If new envvars are introduced which serve the same purpose but in multiple services, an additional envvar must be added at the beginning of the list starting with `OCIS_` (global envvar).
+- [ ] If new envvars are introduced which serve the same purpose but in multiple services, an additional envvar must be added at the beginning of the list starting with `OC_` (global envvar).
 - [ ] Ensure that a service has a debug port
 - [ ] If the new service introduces a new port:
   - The port must be added to [port-ranges.md](https://github.com/owncloud/ocis/blob/master/docs/services/general-info/port-ranges.md) and to the README.md file.